beaconsproject/movement_explorer/README.md

 ## BEACONs Movement Explorer

-October 7, 2025
+October 10, 2025

 The BEACONs Movement Explorer is a simple app intended to be used as part of a workflow for exploring movement data.
 Specifically, the app can help users to:

-  - Explore movement data
+  - Upload and visualize animal movement data
   - Estimate seasonal and annual home ranges
   - Identify seasonal movement corridors (paths)